 How did I do it without going too crazy?
 I spent a lot of time scouring the Internet (Happy 25th Birthday today, Internet), compiling ideas, and crafting my own.

-I made so many templates and carefully documented my techniques to make it even easier for you!
+I carefully documented my techniques to make it even easier for you!

 Without further ado, here are some highlights from the cutest, do-it-yourself Sesame Street party.